 Renasant Bank Acquires Republic Business Credit

-/EIN News/ -- TUPELO, Miss., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Renasant Corporation (NASDAQ: RNST) (the “Company”) announced today that effective December 30, 2022, its wholly-owned subsidiary, Renasant Bank, has acquired Republic Business Credit (formally known as Continental Republic Capital, LLC) (“RBC”) in an all cash transaction.
+TUPELO, Miss., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Renasant Corporation RNST (the "Company") announced today that effective December 30, 2022, its wholly-owned subsidiary, Renasant Bank, has acquired Republic Business Credit (formally known as Continental Republic Capital, LLC) ("RBC") in an all cash transaction.
 RBC is a market-leading commercial finance company with average earning assets in excess of $100 million.
-Founded in 2011, RBC has grown into a premier, tech-enabled independent commercial finance platform that provides factoring and asset-based lending solutions (“ABL”) to commercial borrowers nationwide with more than $8 billion in factoring originations alone since inception.
+Founded in 2011, RBC has grown into a premier, tech-enabled independent commercial finance platform that provides factoring and asset-based lending solutions ("ABL") to commercial borrowers nationwide with more than $8 billion in factoring originations alone since inception.

 RBC will operate as a separate subsidiary of Renasant Bank and will continue to operate under and leverage its existing brand name.
 All of RBC's current leadership and associates are expected to remain in their positions, led by its co-founder and CEO, Stewart Chesters, its President, Robert Meyers, and its Chief Operating Officer, Matthew Begley.